kahbenya/drf-mongo-quickstart/quickstart.md

 # Quickstart

-We're going to create a simple API to allow admin users to view and edit the users and groups in the system.
+We're going to create a simple API to allow admin users to view users in the system.

+As a side effect we introduce Django and MongoEngine interaction and configuration.

 ## Project setup

+### Django and MongoEngine
+The first step will be to get Django and a MongoDB instance working together.

 Create a new Django project named `tutorial`, then start a new app called `quickstart`.